pandeysubrata/subrata-pandey.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Optimization-Based PID Controller Design for DC Motor Speed Control"
+title: "Biomimetic Artificial Skin for Robots: A Review"
 collection: publications
 category: manuscripts
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'This paper presents an optimization-based approach for tuning PID controllers to improve the speed control performance of DC motors.'
+excerpt: 'This paper reviews biomimetic artificial skin (e-skin) technologies for robotics and their role in enhancing sensing, safety, and human-like interaction.'
-date: February 2023
+date: 2023-02-27
 venue: 'Indian Journal of Engineering'
 slidesurl: ''
 paperurl: 'https://www.discoveryjournals.org/engineering/current_issue/2023/v20/n53/e3ije1003.pdf'
-citation: 'Pandey, S. et al. (2023).
-"Optimization-Based PID Controller Design for DC Motor Speed Control." <i>Indian Journal of Engineering</i>, 20(53).'
+citation: 'Pandey, S., Mandal, S. K. (2023).
+"Biomimetic Artificial Skin for Robots: A Review." <i>Indian Journal of Engineering</i>, 20, e3ije1003.'
 ---

-This paper focuses on the design and implementation of an optimized PID controller for DC motor speed control using modern optimization techniques.
-The study highlights how intelligent tuning methods can significantly enhance system performance compared to conventional PID tuning approaches.
+This paper presents a comprehensive review of biomimetic artificial skin (e-skin) technologies used in robotics.
+It discusses how e-skin integrates sensors, flexible electronics, and intelligent processing to mimic human tactile sensing and improve robotic interaction with the environment.

-The work includes:
+Key highlights include:
-- Application of optimization algorithms for PID parameter tuning
+- Overview of transduction mechanisms and sensing modalities in e-skin
-- Performance comparison with traditional tuning methods
+- Role of artificial intelligence in processing tactile data
-- Improvement in rise time, settling time, and overshoot
+- Applications in robotics, prosthetics, and wearable systems
-- Validation through simulation and analysis
+- Challenges such as power consumption, flexibility, and scalability

-The results demonstrate that optimization-based PID tuning provides better stability, accuracy, and robustness, making it highly suitable for industrial motor control applications.
+The study emphasizes the importance of e-skin in advancing next-generation robotics and human–machine interaction systems, while also outlining current limitations and future research directions. :contentReference[oaicite:1]{index=1}